Steady-Social/Steady-Social.github.io/docs/_pages/roadmap.md

 **Invite by username.** At first I felt that friends would know each other's email addresses, and I have since realized that's not necessarily true.
 I could use something more sharable, like a username that people could use to share invite info more easily.
 Though perhaps with invite codes this will matter less.

+**Friend Contact Reminders.** This feature will allow you to set reminders for how often you want to contact certain friends or groups of friends.
+The site will remind you to reach out to them as that time period approaches, and give you the opportunity to mark that you've contacted them - or it will reset the reminder counter automatically if you use the "reply" feature above or contact them through one of the other contact links on the site.
+With this feature, Steady.Social becomes essentailly a "friendship management tool" so that you don't suddenly remember that it's been too long since you've contacted a friend!

+**Circles and Restricted Posting.** If you have a post that you would prefer only a specific subset of your friends to see, you'll be able to restrict your posts to those friends, and create "circles" of friends as a quick way of selecting those privileged groups when making a post.

 [core-values]: /core-values/
 [feedback]: https://github.com/Steady-Social/feedback
 [posts]: /posts/